mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/navigate-inspector-panel.md

 +++
 aliases = ["/docs/grafana/latest/panels/working-with-panels/navigate-inspector-panel/", "/docs/sources/panels/working-with-panels/navigate-inspector-panel/"]
-title = "Navigate the Grafana Inspector panel" weight = 90
+title = "Navigate the Mosaicoo Inspector panel" weight = 90
 +++

-# Navigate the Grafana Inspector panel
+# Navigate the Mosaicoo Inspector panel

 The panel inspector helps you understand and troubleshoot your panels.
-You can inspect the raw data for any Grafana panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.
+You can inspect the raw data for any Mosaicoo panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.

 > **Note:** Not all panel types include all tabs.
 For example, dashboard list panels do not have raw data to inspect, so they do not display the Stats, Data, or Query tabs.